 Looking for a way to step up the use of AI in your team’s oncology drug development process?
-The PeDAL platform from Predictive Oncology leverages a unique combination of resources not commercially available from any other partner:
+The PEDAL platform from Predictive Oncology leverages a unique combination of resources not available from any other partner:

-- The world’s largest proprietary biobank of tumor samples available commercially —150,000+ clinical cases covering 137 different tumor types, plus associated assay capabilities
+- The world’s largest proprietary biobank of tumor samples—150,000+ clinical cases covering 137 different tumor types, plus associated assay capabilities